open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ## How to Prioritize Tasks and Setting Realistic Timelines

-Sometimes, juggling all the tasks required for maintaining an open source project can be difficult.
-You should set aside time each week to triage issues and look through the project backlog to prioritize work to be done.
-You shouldn't feel pressured to label each issue and pull requests as a high priority.
+Sometimes, juggling all the tasks to maintain an open source project can be difficult.
+Set aside time each week to triage issues and look through the project backlog to prioritize work to be done.
+Choose wisely when to label issues and pull requests as a high priority.
 Realistically, there will always be issues that should be considered a top priority, while the rest can be addressed later.

-When it comes to setting realistic timelines, make sure you add an extra few days to your estimate of work.
+When setting realistic timelines, add an extra few days to your work estimate.
 If you think a new set of features will take a couple of weeks, tack on each week.
 Issues come up all of the time in projects.
-So you don't want to timebox yourself to a very strict deadline when it wasn't realistic in the first place.
+So you want to avoid timeboxing yourself to a very strict deadline when it wasn't realistic in the first place.

-When you are working with other volunteer contributors, allot extra time to get the work done.
+When working with other volunteer contributors, allow extra time to complete the work.
 If they volunteer their time, they may run into other commitments which will delay their availability for you.
 It is important to lead with empathy and understanding and not demand that they adhere to a strict deadline like an employee would.

 ## How to Handle Security Vulnerabilities Responsibly

-In case security issues arise within your project, it's essential that your contributors are aware of the optimal methods for reporting them.
-You should have a policy for reporting security vulnerabilities stored in the `SECURITY.md` file.
-This file is usually located in your project's root directory or `.github` directory.
+In case security issues arise within your project, your contributors must be aware of the optimal methods for reporting them.
+It would be best to have a policy for reporting security vulnerabilities stored in the `SECURITY.md` file.
+This file is usually added in the project's root or `.github` directory.
 It would also be good to link to the security file in your `README.md` for easier community access.

 A lot of maintainers will choose to go with this template `SECURITY.md` policy.